saulpierotti/markdown_notebook/ADS.md

 * Here we will always refer to the total number of MAKE-SET, UNION, and FIND-SET operations as $m$, and to the total number of MAKE-SET operations as $n$
 	* Since the number of MAKE-SET operations $n$ is included in the number of total operations $m$, we have that $m \geq n$
 	* We assume that the first $n$ operations performed of the $m$ total operations are all MAKE-SET operations
-	* The total number of UNION operations in a collection of disjoint sets is at most $n-1$
+	* The total number of UNION operations in a collection of disjoint-sets is at most $n-1$
 		* $n$ is the number of MAKE-SET operations, and so the number of initial sets
 		* After $n-1$ unions on $n$ sets I am left with a single set
-* The running time is $O(m+n \log n)$ with a linked lists representation of disjoint sets
+* The running time is $O(m+n \log n)$ with a linked lists representation of disjoint-sets
 	* We are performing at most $n-1$ UNION operations
 	* Since we are using the weighted-union heuristic, when I perform an UNION operation the pointers are always updated in the smaller original set
 	* Let's look at an element $x$